 Are you a shift worker?
-A bleary-eyed flight path survivor?
+A jet-lagged chronic traveler?
 A victim of early morning garbage trucks?
-We have a great new window blackout option for you.
+Indow has an effective new window blackout option for you.

-Indow can help.
-We make a solution to blackout windows that can help even the most sleep deprived person get the rest they need.
-Please tell us your sleep nightmare here and be entered into a chance to win a window blackout Sleep Panel that will block all light or transparent Acoustic Grade for some noise reduction windows.
+Indow’s blackout windows can help even the most sleep-deprived people get the rest they need.
+What’s your sleep nightmare, the situation that won’t let you sleep?
+Please tell us and be entered into a chance to win a window blackout Sleep Panel that will block all light.
+Or win a transparent Acoustic Grade to create noise reduction windows.

 It’s no secret anymore that good sleep is the key to a better life.
-You think better, feel better, look better, have more creative ideas, more bandwidth, deeper wisdom – and sometimes unicorns and rainbows magically appear.
-Just kidding about that last part!
-But all the other stuff is absolutely true.
-Still, a Gallup poll found that 40 percent of Americans get less than the recommended minimum of 7 hours of sleep each night.
+You think more clearly, feel better, look healthier and have deeper wisdom.
+Still, a Gallup poll found that 40 percent of Americans get less than the recommended 7 hour minimum of sleep each night.

 Why do so many people struggle to sleep well on a daily basis?
-It might be because they work an alternate shift and have to sleep during the day when the rest of the world is awake.
-Or maybe they live near heavy traffic or under a flight path.
-Or super bright street lights illuminate their bedroom making it hard to sleep deeply.
+Sometimes it’s because they work an alternate shift and have to sleep during the day when the rest of the world is awake.
+Or they live near heavy traffic or under a flight path.
+Or bright street lights illuminate their bedroom making it hard to sleep deeply.

-Are you getting enough?
+Are you getting enough sleep?
 The National Sleep Foundation recommends you take its Sleepiness Test to see if you’re more or less sleepy than the general population.